-Mayor's budget submission, the Draft Budget and Part 1 of this Final Draft Budget. - 4.6 Funding for pay awards in 2025-26 is held in the GLA: Mayor budget until pay agreements are reached, at which time funding will be transferred to GLA: Assembly. - 4.7 The following table sets out the Assembly's budget on an objective basis.
+Mayor's budget submission, the Draft Budget and Final Draft Budget. - 4.6 Funding for pay awards in 2025-26 is held in the GLA: Mayor budget until pay agreements are reached, at which time funding will be transferred to GLA: Assembly. - 4.7 The following table sets out the Assembly's budget on an objective basis.
 The figures include the additional National Insurance Contribution (NIC) expenditure and funding for the GLA: